Convoy Faith: Attack

 The three Condors made their attack from an altitude of about 15000 ft.
 Despite heavy anti-aircraft fire from the escorts, California was badly damaged by a near miss from the first plane to attack, and was hit by two bombs dropped by the second attacker.
 The damage caused by these bombs flooded one of the ship's holds and set her on fire.
 California's passengers were evacuated on board lifeboats while the crew tried to save the ship.
 This proved unsuccessful, however, and they abandoned ship later that night.
 Duchess of York also came under attack; several bombs hit the centre of the ship and set her on fire.
 This fire could not be brought under control, and she too was abandoned, at 10:40 pm on 11 July.
 Port Fairy was also straddled by two near misses, but did not suffer significant damage.
 Both troopships were subsequently torpedoed and sunk by their escorts, Duchess of York by Douglas, for fear their blazing hulks would attract German submarines to the area.

 While there are differing accounts of the casualties on board the two troopships, the official figures state that 89 people were killed on board Duchess of York and 26 on board California.
 The survivors were rescued by the two destroyers and Moyola, including 660 by Iroquois alone.
 They were subsequently taken to Casablanca in North Africa by the warships, from where the seamen returned to Britain and military personnel continued to West Africa on board the troopship SS Nea Hellas.

-The frigate HMS Swale, despatched from Gibraltar to make a scheduled rendezvous, sighted the convoy under attack at 10:10 pm, and was herself attacked by Condors, the bombs falling 20 yd astern.
+The frigate HMS Swale, despatched from Gibraltar to make rendezvous, sighted the convoy under attack at 10:10 pm, and was herself attacked by Condors, the bombs falling 20 yd astern.
 After conducting an A/S sweep around the convoy, Swale was ordered to detach and escort Port Fairy to Casablanca.
 At 6:45 pm the following day, Swale rescued eight survivors from a PBY Catalina, but within an hour the two ships were again attacked by Condors returning from a reconnaissance mission.
 Despite the intervention of two United States Navy Catalinas sent to their aid, a bomb hit Port Fairy on her starboard quarter, starting a fire next to the magazine and disabling her steering.
 The Catalinas eventually drove off the Condors with machine gun fire; one of the German aircrew was seriously wounded in this engagement.
 At 10:05 pm Swale came alongside Port Fairy to aid the extinction of the fire with her hoses.
 With Port Fairy in danger of exploding, 64 survivors from the two troopships and 8 passengers were transferred to Swale.
 The blaze was eventually extinguished at 00:41 am, and both ships continued the remaining 500 nmi to Casablanca without further incident, Port Fairy steering by her engines.
 Port Fairy did not suffer any casualties in the attack and was repaired on arrival at Casablanca.